Undercut

 Step 3: Choose the Right Tool

 This is where the wheat gets separated from the chaff.
 Most price monitoring tools on the market are aimed at enterprise customers.
 Prisync starts at $200/month, Competera only negotiates on request, Price2Spy is similar.
 Keepa only works for Amazon.
-For small shops, there's Undercut Price Monitor.
-The approach is different from enterprise solutions:
+For small shops, here's what to look for in an affordable solution:

-• Simple: Enter a URL, the price is automatically detected — no manual selector configuration needed.
+• Simple setup: Enter a URL, the price should be automatically detected — no manual selector configuration needed.

 Step 4: Set Up Alerts